OlekZima/PJATK-ASI-2024_Lab-3_s24982/documentation/docs/model_training.md

 Features importance
 ![Features importance](img/Feature%20Importance%20(All).png)

 ## Afterwords

 Model is saved and called `gbr_final_model.pkl` in the repo.

 All details and logs of the experiments can be found in the actions artifacts.
 Look for `logs.txt` (pycaret logs) and `logging.txt` (whole experiment logs).

+As we can see in the Feature Importance plot, the `education` has the bigger impact on the end score for the students.

+Moral?
+Study hard and tests will be passed! 🙂